 Start by looking at their past record.
 Ideally, it'll be squeaky clean.
 If you do find that an executive has engaged in shady business practices in the past then it's a safe bet that they'll be tempted to do it again.

+Dig deeper.
 How upfront and honest have they been in the past?

 Did they try to sugarcoat problems and hype up expectations higher than they should be or were they honest in the face of trials and success alike?

-If a CEO sounds more like a salesman than an honest leader you should avoid their company like the plague.
+If a CEO sounds more like a salesman than an honest leader, you should avoid their company like the plague.

 Lastly, you'll want to look at a CEO's salary.